alilynnh/Covid_Food_Security/README.md

-# Food Security During the COVID-19 Pandemic
+# Food Insecurity During the COVID-19 Pandemic
 ## Project Overview
 The purpose of the current project was to explore trends in food insecurity during the COVID-19 Pandemic.